 When Harry encounters Luna putting up signs asking for her stuff back.
 She acts so heartbreakingly nonchalant about the fact that people treat her this way because she's different, and Harry finally begins to understand her in a way he never has before.

-The scene where Moody gives Harry a photo of the original Order of the Phoenix and describes how many of them died.
-It's pretty sad because all of the subjects are smiling and waving at the viewer, oblivious to the fact that this photo was probably the last time they were all together and alive.
+The scene where Moody describes how many of the original Order of the Phoenix died.
+It's pretty sad because all of the subjects are smiling and waving at the viewer, likely knowing they weren't going to make it.

 The fact that There Are No Therapists is something of a Tear Jerker, but it hits really hard in Book 5.
 Harry (As-of-yet-unrevealed Horcrux problem notwithstanding) is not only dealing with usual adolescent hormones, which is scary enough, but bore witness to a terrifying series of events at the end of book 4 and was on the train to his so-called 'home' before he even had a chance to process everything.
 No wonder he completely breaks at the end of the book and actually implies a desire to die at least twice.